-Introduce new geometry to apply to synthetic aperture imaging

-Improve the calibration accuracy by developing proposed methods even more.

-Introduce a reconstruction algorithm that compensates for the uncertainty that occurs between multiple poses
+As the future work, we will introduce new geometry to apply to synthetic aperture imaging because now we only applied 1 translational displacement.
+The improvement of the calibration accuracy is also an important task by developing proposed methods even more.
+At the same time, we will introduce a reconstruction algorithm that compensates for the uncertainty that occurs between multiple poses